 The Cayman Islands are easily accessible from many cities in the United States, with Grand Cayman being the main port of entry to both Cayman Brac and Little Cayman.
-The islands are just a 70-minute flight from Miami.
-Direct flights are offered from Miami by American Airlines and Cayman Airways.
-Getting between the three islands is also very easy, as multiple inter-island flights are offered daily to and from Grand Cayman, Cayman Brac, and Little Cayman.
-Flights also leave from other cities including Houston, Tampa, and Atlanta.
+The islands are a 70-minute flight from Miami, and travelers can choose direct flights from other major U.S. cities, such as New York, Los Angeles, Denver, Houston, and Atlanta.

 If you come by cruise ship or just plan to settle into your resort, renting a car isn’t necessary.
 You can easily get around by bus or taxi and avoid the hassle of renting.
 If you want to explore the islands, though, renting a car is your best bet.
 Keep in mind the Cayman Islands are still a British Overseas Territory, so driving on the left side of the road is standard.
 Also, be sure to reserve a rental a day or two in advance—or more during high season—to ensure availability.

 Food and drink to try in Cayman Islands

 The Cayman Islands have many appealing hotel restaurants as well as stand-alone restaurants and bars.
 Food in the Cayman Islands centers around fresh and local seafood, and the culinary offerings also reflect the island’s diverse population.
 Choose from Japanese sushi, Italian fine dining, Australian barbecue, and Caribbean dishes like jerk chicken.